chrismanta/Azure-Data-Platform/Lab 05 - Working with Relational Data Stores in the Cloud/dp-200-05_instructions.md

 1. In **SQL Server Management Studio**, in SQL Editor toolbar, in **Available Databases**, click on **DWDB**.

-    >**Note**: If you are unfamiliar with Transact-SQL, there is a script in the Allfiles\Solution\DP-200.5\folder named **Exercise3 Task3Step2 script.sql**.
-It contains the bulk of the code required to create the tables, but you do have to complete the code by selecting the distribution type to use for each table

 1. Create a table named **dbo.Users** with a **clustered columnstore** index with a distribution of **replicate** with the following columns:

     | column name | data type | Nullability|